eliseoeric/react-code-challenge/readme.md

   the `div.input-group` elements to their own React component.

 - Add PropTypes: As developers, we want to make sure that our applications are as error proof as possible.
 One way that we can do that is via linting.
-  The PropTypes library helps us lint our React components during development by defining types for each of oour component props.
+  The PropTypes library helps us lint our React components during development by defining types for each of our component props.
 This application already has the PropTypes library installed, but we want to make sure that we are using it.
 As the candidate, you should add PropTypes to each component.

 ### Notes